fedem-p/h5_tiff_converter/README.md

-# h5_tiff_converter
-Converter from h5 files to tiff

-## File converter from h5 to tiff images
+# File converter from h5 to tiff images

 script or notebook version.